Table of Content

 When you know your child is resistant to take medicines.
 You should tell your doctor about this.
 So that he can give the liquid medicines with the least unpleasant taste.
 Or he can change the dosage form to chewable or pill form.
 You can crush the pills and mix with the food of your child.
 Doctors also give concentrated doses to resistant children.
 So that once daily and less amount of dose is enough for their treatment.

 Give your child his/her favorite toy or food as a reward.
 This will encourage him/her to take medicines on time.
-Try to make them busy in some activity like puzzles while administering medicine.
+Try to make them busy in some activity like puzzles while administering it.

 8. Let Them Play As a Doctor

 Let your child play as a doctor and give him toys like doctor’s set.
-This reduces the fear of medicines and doctors in your child’s mind.
+This reduces the fear in your child’s mind.
 Never make your child afraid of injections and the doctors.

 9. Use Force Only a Last Option